 Ladakh trip in December

-I hope the information above was of help.
-If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.
+I hope the information above about visiting Leh Ladakh in December was of help.
+If you have any further questions; or need to clarify any further details; please feel free to ask in the comments section below; or at our Community Forum and I will be glad to answer.
+If you have been to Ladakh in winter and have some tips that can be of help to others then please do share.